tjjdoherty/ai-hiring/README.md

 This project was inspired after Salesforce announced layoffs of 4,000 people in September 2025, with CEO Marc Benioff justifying that *"I need less heads [with AI]"*.
 However, an online commentator pointed out that between 2023 - Q3 2025, Salesforce has had over 3,600 H-1B worker visas approved by the U.S. Citizen & Immigration Services (USCIS).

 At the start of this project, it's not clear if this is all net new workers being 'insourced', continuations, what continuation requirements are, or other situations.
-However, it felt worth examining tech companies holding RIFs of thousands whilst maintaining thousands of foreign workers on skilled visas as the domestic talent pool grows larger with every subsequent layoff.
+However, it felt worth examining tech companies laying off thousands, whilst maintaining (or growing?) thousands of workers on a capped visa that runs on a [lottery system](https://www.uscis.gov/working-in-the-united-states/temporary-workers/h-1b-specialty-occupations/h-1b-electronic-registration-process) while the available domestic talent pool grows larger with every layoff.

 To examine this further, I have pulled from two data sources:
 - [Layoffs.fyi](https://layoffs.fyi), where the author Roger Lee (credit) has kept a database of news sources reporting on layoffs since COVID began